 Brothers are worshipped on Ashadh Shukla Purnima. there does Kunghusu Poonai go for the festival.
 It is mainly done in honor of women.
 The Hari Jot festival is celebrated on the new moon of the month of Sawan, which is similar to the Kunghusu Poonai.
 In this, daughters are worshipped.
 The festival of Rakhi is celebrated on the full moon day of Shravan month as Rakshabandhan.
 This is a very holi festival for brothers and sisters.
 The festival of Har Chhath is celebrated on the Krishna Paksha of Bhadra month.
 It is said that on this day Lord Krishna’s elder brother Balarama was born.
 This fast is performed only by a daughter-in-law.
 Kanhaiya Eighth festival is celebrated as Janmashtami.
 It is said that Lord Krishna was born on this day.
 In Bundelkhand, fortunate women consider the Teej festival which is celebrated from every house in Bundelkhand.
 There is also a law of night awakening.
 Risi Panche festival is celebrated on the fifth day of Shukla Paksha of Bhadra to seek forgiveness of sins committed by humans.
 Other festivals celebrated in Bundelkhand include Mahalaxmi Naurata, Dasarao, Sharad Poon which is also known as Sharad Purnima.
 From this day, Kartik bath starts in Bundelkhand.
 According to the Puranas, on this night there is rain Amrit from the moon.
 It brings joy and happiness to the life of a person.
 Dhanteras is celebrated on Krishna Trayodashi of Kartik month.
 In this, Lord Dhanvantari, the Vaidya of the Devtas, is worshipped.
 It is also known as Narak Chaturdashi.
 The main festival considered in the biggest festivals of Bundelkhand in the month of Kartik is Diwari.
 Which is also known as Deepawali.

-Folk Dance and Folk Songs
+Folk Dance and Folk Songs of Bundelkhand

-The main folk dances of Bundelkhand are Rai dance, Sera dance, Dhimrayai dance, Kachhiya dance, Moniya dance.
-Popular dances here are Kabir Panthi dance, Jogia dance, Jabara dance, Rawla dance, Dhola Maru dance, Dildil Ghodi dance, Sapera dance.
+The main folk dances of Bundelkhand are the Rai dance, Sera dance, Dhimrayai dance, Kachhiya dance, and Moniya dance.
+Popular dances here are Kabir Panthi dance, Jogia dance, Jabara dance, Rawla dance, Dhola Maru dance, Dildil Ghodi dance, and Sapera dance.
 This art culture has a different and incredible mark on the history of Indian culture.

-The major folk songs sung in Bundelkhand are Rai, Lori, Dhimaria, Languria, Rasia, Phag, Lamtera, Kajri, Devi Geet, Dadra, Bhajan, Sawan, Malhar Alha.
+The major folk songs sung in Bundelkhand are Rai, Lori, Dhimaria, Languria, Rasia, Phag, Lamtera, Kajri, Devi Geet, Dadra, Bhajan, Sawan, and Malhar Alha.

 - Brihaspati Kund